quixio/quix-streams/docs/connectors/sources/custom-sources.md

 AttributeError: Can't get attribute 'MySource' on <module '__main__' (<class '_frozen_importlib.BuiltinImporter'>)>
 ```

-We can fix this with a small workaround.
-Your custom source must be defined in a separate file.
+To fix that, you need to define your custom source in a separate file.

 ```python
 %%writefile source.py